IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 Each model can have one or more versions.
 The ModelVersionPolicy property of the model configuration is used to set one of the following policies.

-• All: Load all the versions of the model.All versions of the model that are available in the model repository are available for inferencing. `version_policy: { all: {}} `
+• All: Load all the versions of the model.
+All versions of the model that are available in the model repository are available for inferencing. `version_policy: { all: {}} `

-• Latest: Only the latest ‘n’versions of the model in the repository are available for inferencing.
+• Latest: Only the latest ‘n’ versions of the model in the repository are available for inferencing.
 The latest versions of the model are the numerically greatest version numbers.`version_policy: { latest: { num_versions: 2}}`

 • Specific: Only the specifically listed versions of the model are available for inferencing. `version_policy: {specific: { versions: [1,3]}}` If no version policy is specified, then Latest (with n=1) is used as the default, indicating that only the most recent version of the model is made available by Triton.
 In all cases, the addition or removal of version subdirectories from the model repository can change which model version is used on subsequent inference requests.